One family’s attempt at DIY Home Decor and Dramatic Before and After Makeovers that will surely inspired you to create a space YOU love!

 The before picture was just a blank beige room, so I won’t even bother you with a picture. 🙂 I made the chevron curtains, in my first attempt at DIYing window treatments.
 (Pardon the “old” pictures.
 I think these were taken on my old point and shoot camera.)

 I loved, it then, but I would change so many things in there now.
 Of course, everyone’s style evolves over time.
-In a fun surprise, I had another daughter and got to decorate a whole new room for her! (see below)
+In a fun surprise, I had another daughter and got to decorate a whole new room for her! (see next section)

 Our bedroom was the recipient of my very first DIY project – my night stand IKEA hacks.
 And then my second DIY project was the farmhouse headboard.
 It still looks just like this, but I have hopes to transform the rest of the room either by the end of this year, or next year!
 We’re coming for you master bedroom!